Housing repairs, upgrades and maintenance during coronavirus

-If you are due an upgrade or repair to your home, it may be that the works will be delayed due to global supply chain issues outside the council’s control.
-We are finding that building materials, normally readily available in Aberdeenshire, are in short supply, or in some cases not available at all.
+If you are due an upgrade or repair to your home it may be that the works will be delayed due to global supply chain issues outside our control.
+We are finding that building materials, normally readily available in Aberdeenshire, are in short supply or not available at all.
 It is also costing us more to buy some of those products that are available.

-We fully expect this disruption to continue for some time and are monitoring the supply of all components over the following months and will continue to take mitigation actions where possible to lessen disruption.
+We fully expect this disruption to continue for some time and are monitoring the supply of all components and will continue to take mitigation actions where possible to lessen disruption.